 If you answer "yes" to any of the following questions, you may benefit from genetic counseling:

-We understand that many personal factors must be considered when making decisions regarding cancer detection, prevention and genetic testing.
-These include your medical issues, your state of mind, your beliefs and your family's experience with cancer.
+Many personal factors are considered when making decisions regarding cancer detection, prevention, and genetic testing.
+These include your medical issues, your state of mind, your beliefs, and your family's experience with cancer.
 The genetic counselor can address your concerns with sensitivity and support, and tailor each counseling session to fit your personal needs.

 Is genetic counseling for cancer and genetic testing covered by insurance?